kimwalisch/primecount/doc/Hard-Special-Leaves.md

 depends on many optimizations all of which improve the runtime complexity by a small factor.

+Another open question is: What is the ideal number of counters for which the computation of the hard special leaves will theoretically use the fewest number of instructions?
+In primecount I currently use a single counters array for all computations even though I expect that using two counters could speed computations for huge input numbers > 10^28.

 ## References

 1. J. C. Lagarias, V. S. Miller, and A. M. Odlyzko, Computing pi(x): The Meissel-Lehmer method, Mathematics of Computation, 44 (1985), pp. 537–560.